dojo/docs/dojo/hasAttr.rst

 Introduction
 ============

 ``dojo.hasAttr()`` is a companion function for `dojo.attr <dojo/attr>`_.
 It checks if an attribute is present on a DOM node, and returns the truthy value if it is there, and falsy value otherwise.

-It doesn't check if there is a property with such name, so be careful, when using it.
+Since 1.4 it will return true for standard properties that can't have a corresponding attribute, e.g., ``innerHTML`` or ``class``.

 =====